ALB Ingress Controller configuration

 targetGroup.targetGroups[n].servicePort number service port

-redirection object Use when an action's type is set to redirection.
+redirection object Used when the action type is set to redirection.

-• alb.ingress.kubernetes.io/conditions.${conditionName}: in addition to the Host and Path conditions defined in Ingress, other conditions can be additionally set by writing a string in the JSON format according to the conditions model.
-These conditions are applied to the service with the serviceName that matches the ${conditionName} in Ingress Rule.
+• alb.ingress.kubernetes.io/conditions.${conditionName}: You can configure additional conditions beyond the Host and Path rules defined in the Ingress by providing a JSON-formatted string that follows the conditions model.
+These conditions are applied to the service with a serviceName that matches ${conditionName} in the ingress rule.

 Properties Type Description